python/cpython/Doc/c-api/init.rst

 There's also one thread-local variable pointing to the current :c:type:`PyThreadState`: it can be retrieved using :c:func:`PyThreadState_Get`.

-A thread can only have one attached :term:`thread state` at a time.
-An attached :term:`thread state` is typically analogous with holding the :term:`GIL`, except on :term:`free-threaded <free threading>` builds.
+A thread can only have one :term:`attached thread state` at a time.
+An attached thread state is typically analogous with holding the :term:`GIL`, except on :term:`free-threaded <free threading>` builds.
 On builds with the :term:`GIL` enabled, attaching a thread state will block until the :term:`GIL` can be acquired.
-However,  even on builds with the :term:`GIL` disabled, it is still required to have a :term:`thread state` attached to the current thread to call most of the C API.
+However,  even on builds with the :term:`GIL` disabled, it is still required to have a thread state attached to the current thread to call most of the C API.

-In general, a :term:`thread state` will always be active for the current thread when using Python's C API.
-Only in some specific cases (such as in a :c:macro:`Py_BEGIN_ALLOW_THREADS` block) will the thread not have an active thread state.
+In general, there will always be an :term:`attached thread state` when using Python's C API.
+Only in some specific cases (such as in a :c:macro:`Py_BEGIN_ALLOW_THREADS` block) will the thread not have an attached thread state.
 If uncertain, check if :c:func:`PyThreadState_GetUnchecked` returns ``NULL``.

 Detaching the thread state from extension code